 Sign Up for Chukar Chatter

-Sign up to receive special offers, recipes, and news from the Northwest!
+Receive special offers, recipes, and news from the Northwest!

 On daily walks around her family’s orchard after cherry harvest, Pam Montgomery discovered ripe Bing cherries drying naturally on the branches.
 Although studies at UC Davis had concluded that drying cherries without added sugar or preservatives was not plausible, Pam believed the natural sugars in tree-ripened cherries were enough.
 She was right—and the seed for Chukar Cherries was planted.